Rubick07/Sunside_Cafe/README.md

 Using Github
 1. Clone this repository
 2. Open the project in Unity (6 or later recommended)
-3. Open the main gameplay scene
+3. Open the MainMenu scene
 4. Press Play to start testing

 ## Controls